abhivijay96/fork/README.md

     <br/>
     <br/>
     <h3> Python code </h3><br/>
-    Then the python file <code> tree_generator.py </code> is invoked which parses data in <code>output.txt</code> and creates a dictionary where keys are pids of parents and value is list of pids of child processes, this list is then used to create a tree and the tree is dumped as a json object to <code>tree.json</code> file.
+    Then the python file <code> tree_generator.py </code> is invoked which parses data in <code>output.txt</code> and creates a dictionary where keys are pids of parents and value is list of pids of child processes, this list is then used to create a tree and the tree is dumped as a json object to <code>tree.json</code> file which contains node values as the pid of every process.

+<h2>Results:</h2><br/>
+    The sample tree.json contains results for 6 consecutive fork calls.